tembo-io/pgmq/crates/pgmq/README.md

 ```
 ## Sending messages

-`queue.enqueue()` can be passed any type that implements `serde::Serialize`.
+`queue.send()` can be passed any type that implements `serde::Serialize`.
 This means you can prepare your messages as JSON or as a struct.

 ## Reading messages
 Reading a message will make it invisible (unavailable for consumption) for the duration of the visibility timeout (vt).